jnupponen/camel-deployment/README.md

 Linux operating system is assumed but the process is probably similar (but not exactly the same) on other OSes.

+There is a preconfigured Vagrant environment available in [vagrant](vagrant) folder for users who don't want / can't run these locally.

 Clone this repository and change into cloned directory.
 ```shell
 git clone git@github.com:jnupponen/camel-deployment.git